 8. You have little or no interest in pursuing new love interests

-Depending on the relationship you had with your ex, and how your breakup went, it may not be out of place to dread jumping into the relationship pool immediately.
+Depending on the relationship you had with your ex and how your breakup went, it might be natural for you to dread jumping into the dating pool immediately.

-However, if after an appreciable amount of time, you still find it difficult to move on and find happiness with someone else (especially when there’s someone in the picture who likes you and who you also like), it could be a sign you’re not over your ex.
+However, if after a decent amount of time, you still find it difficult to move on and find happiness with someone else (especially when there’s someone in the picture who likes you and who you also like), it could be a sign you’re not over your ex.

 If you’re at this point, please give yourself a break.
-You may want to try letting go of the past and pursuing something new with the new people who are worth your time at the moment.
-Self-awareness and acceptance would go a long way in helping you move on.
+You may want to try letting go of the past and pursuing something new with new people who are worth your time at the moment Self-awareness and acceptance can go a long way in helping you move on.

 9. Seeing them makes you remember

-You think you’re over them until you stumble into them during a hangout they’ve gotten invited to as well.
-Then, your knees go weak, and your heart begins to beat 3 times faster.
+You may think you’re over them until you stumble into them during a hangout they’ve also gotten invited to.
+Then, your knees may go weak, and your heart may begin to beat three times faster.

-Those few seconds remind you of all the things you used to have with them, of the time you spent together, the memories you made, the vacations/events you attended, and the plans you had for the future.
+Those few seconds may remind you of everything you used to have with them, the time you spent together, the memories you made, the vacations/events you attended, and the plans you had for the future.